DevExpress/bootstrap-aspnetcore-starter/README.md

 If you would prefer to delete sample data from this project, remove the following files and folders: `Controllers/SampleController.cs`, `Data`, `Models/NorthwindContext.cs`, `Models/Person.cs`, `Views/Sample`.

 ## Online demos
-Visit our [ASP.NET Core Bootstrap demos](https://demos.devexpress.com/aspnetcore-bootstrap) to see what components are already available.
+Visit our [ASP.NET Core Bootstrap demos](https://demos.devexpress.com/aspnetcore-bootstrap) to see what components are available.
 Use them in the attached sample project to see how they work on your side.

 ## Provide feedback
 Please provide us with feedback via the [DevExpress Support Center](https://www.devexpress.com/Support/Center/Question/Create).